 Through quantitative measures like direct traffic, site traffic numbers, and social engagement, companies can visualize how the brand is being perceived.
-Direct traffic is the result of people intentionally typing in a company’s URL and visiting the site.
+Direct traffic is generated by the number of people intentionally typing in a company’s URL and visiting the site.
 This number tells companies how effective their marketing and PR efforts are at driving consumers to a company’s website.
 Secondly, site traffic numbers reflect how much of the general online population is looking at a company’s content and spending time with the brand.
-Finally, social engagement refers to the follows, likes, retweets, and comments that a company obtains through their social media platforms.
-It reflects how impactful their content is and how many people are aware of the brand.
+Finally, social engagement refers to the follows, likes, retweets, and comments that a company obtains through its social media platforms.
+It reflects how impactful the content is and how many people are aware of the brand.

 Qualitative brand awareness measures include monitoring online conversations in the industry to see how a brand is being discussed online.
 By engaging in this kind of social listening, companies can see who is tagging their brand.
-Mentioning it in comments, and using the company’s hashtags in their posts.
+They can also see who is mentioning them in comments, and using the company’s hashtags in their posts.

 Brand awareness is a powerful concept that significantly impacts a company’s marketing efforts, consumer perception, and revenue.
-While each company should have a unique strategy for building brand awareness, the techniques discussed in this article will help small business build a loyal audience that will choose the brand over its competition, over and over again.
+While each company should have a unique strategy for building brand awareness, the techniques discussed in this article will help small businesses build a loyal audience that will choose the brand over the competition, over and over again.